ShareKM/KMAP-M/DavisKMAP-C/README.md

-# DavisKMAP C Library
+# DavisKMAP-C Library

-## Overview of the KMAP-C Library
+## Overview of the DavisKMAP-C Library

-The DavisKMAP-C library provides a suite of C/C++ code for implementing and applying various tracer kinetic models as the backbone of the DavisKMAP.
-This library includes C/C++ code and MEX files that facilitate seamless integration with MATLAB, enabling efficient kinetic modeling and analysis in a flexible and user-friendly environment.
+The DavisKMAP-C library provides a suite of C/C++ code for implementing and applying various tracer kinetic models as the backbone of DavisKMAP.
+This library includes C/C++ code and MEX files that facilitate seamless integration with MATLAB.
+Extensions to other programming language are also possible in the future.

 ### Directory Structure